US Senate passes bill to avert government shutdown | DW | 03.12.2021

 The vote means the government will not have to shut down.
 A standstill may have forced government medical staff and research personnel to be laid off at a time when the country is trying to prevent the spread of the omicron coronavirus variant.

 The longest shutdown in history happened under former President Donald Trump.
-The Congressional Budget Office estimates that over those 35 days in 2018-19, the standstill wiped $11 billion (€9.7 trillion) from the US economy.
+The Congressional Budget Office estimates that over those 35 days in 2018-19, the government shutdown wiped $11 billion (€9.7 billion) from the US economy.

 sdi/nm (Reuters, AFP, AP)